Where To : See Streamside Trees Aflame

 Where to find vibrant autumn leaves igniting eastern Oregon’s waterways

 Following a relentlessly smoky summer in Bend, a clean fall breeze recently reminded of all things good in the world.
 In one word: fall.
-In many words: Things like the temperature dropping just slightly, leaves rustling on trees, flecks of red and gold peeking out from a sea of evergreens.
+In many words: the temperature dropping just slightly, leaves rustling on trees, flecks of red and gold peeking out from a sea of evergreens.
 They’re nature’s haptics stimulating our senses, bringing life back into the air and sending us invitations to witness the greatest show of the year, marking the end of smoke season.
 If you haven’t gotten this feeling yet, don’t worry, your invitation wasn’t lost in the mail.
 I’ll let you in on where and how to watch it unfold in Oregon’s high desert.

 Backpackers camp amongst fiery cottonwood in the Steens Mountain region’s Big Indian Gorge.
 Photo: James Parsons